 A specialist mortgage broker will always look at high street banks if they can offer you a better rate.

-Or, they can offer you a mortgage, but because of the complexities of your financial situation, the interest rate will be extortionate.
+Or, they can offer you a mortgage, but the interest rate will be excessive because of the complexities of your financial situation.

-In this type of situation, you need to speak to a private bank or a specialist mortgage lender.
-They have the experts in place to look at the bigger picture of your wealth and income, no matter how varied or complex it is.
+You need to speak to a private bank or a specialist mortgage lender in this type of situation.
+They have the experts to look at the bigger picture of your wealth and income, no matter how varied or complex it is.

-But going to private banks directly doesn’t always work – they all have their own specialities and preferred way of doing things – a specialist mortgage broker will connect you to the right lenders for your particular case.
+But going to private banks directly doesn’t always work – they all have their specialities and preferred way of doing things – a specialist mortgage broker will connect you to the suitable lenders for your particular case.

 Expats, Returning Expats & Non UK Citizens with Right to Remain